Every industry has its language; can you talk tourism?

 Inbound operators: Agencies that specialize in providing tour packages to international travelers visiting the United States.
 Also known as Receptive Operators.
 Travel agents from foreign countries will work with an inbound receptive operator to find a travel package that suits their customers.
 A couple of examples are TourMappers and ATI, who we’ve worked with.

 Inbound Tourism: Tourism generated by visitors from foreign countries.
-This does not include drive markets in the U.S. (domestic travel), and in New York State visitors.
+This does not include domestic travel like visitors from drive markets and in-state visitors.

 Motorcoach: Large passenger bus.
 This is the vehicle most often used for people travelling with group travel tours.